Tag: Bain

 The Grand Old Man of Harrismith

 Stewart Bain was born in Wick, Scotland on 9 September 1854.
 He and his brother James came to South Africa in 1878, to Durban.
-They soon trekked inland to the metropolis of Harrismith in the Oranje Vrijstaat, an independent sovereign state at the time.
-Britain had recognised the independence of the Orange River Sovereignty after losing at Majuba, and the Vrijstaat officially became independent on 23 February 1854, seven months before Stewart was born, with the signing of the Orange River Convention.
-This history is important in view of many of Harrismith’s inhabitants’ conduct in the Anglo-Boer War of 1899.
+They soon got a job building bridges for the railway line extension up the Drakensberg from Ladysmith to Harrismith.
+How, one wonders, did two herring fishermen convince people they could build bridges?
+And so they reached the metropolis of Harrismith in the Oranje Vrijstaat, an independent sovereign state at the time.
+Britain had recognised the independence of the Orange River Sovereignty – before that it had been the Orange River Colony ORC – after losing the first Anglo-Boer War at Majuba.
+The Vrijstaat officially became independent on 23 February 1854, seven months before Stewart was born, with the signing of the Orange River Convention.
+This history is important in view of Britain’s and many of Harrismith’s inhabitants’ conduct in the Anglo-Boer War of 1899-1902.

-– sandstone bridge across the Wilge River at Swinburne
+– sandstone bridge across the Wilge River at Swinburne –

-Settling in Harrismith, Stewart bought the Railway Hotel and changed it to the Royal, while brother James built the Central hotel uptown, on the central market square.
+Settling down in Harrismith after their bridge-building days, Stewart bought the Railway Hotel and changed its name to the Royal – we believe with official ‘royal” permission – while brother James built the Central Hotel uptown, on the central market square.

 Stewart married Janet Burley in Community of Property in Durban, I’m not sure whether that was before moving to Harrismith or after.
-She was born in Hanley, Staffordshire, England in 1859 of David Burley and Caroline Vaughan.
-They had __ children between 18 __ and 18__ . . . the fifth child being our grandma Annie.
-Funny, we would never have called her Ouma!
+Janet was born in Hanley, Staffordshire, England in 1859 of David Burley and Caroline Vaughan.
+They had __ children between 18 __ and 18__ . . . the fifth child in 1893 being our grandma Annie.
+Annie married Frank Bland and had two daughters, Pat and Mom Mary, Mom Mary remembered the hotel as having two big (‘huge’ says Mom, but she was little back then!) statues at the front door: A lion rampant with a human face, fighting; an antelope rampant on the other side of the door – she thinks a hartebees or a sable or something.
+Both were rearing up on their hind legs.

-Stewart became Mayor of the town and ‘reigned with the gold chain’ for years, becoming known as ‘The Grand Old Man of Harrismith.’
+Stewart became Mayor of the town and ‘reigned with the gold chain’ for years, becoming known – by some – as ‘The Grand Old Man of Harrismith.’
 To their grandkids they were always ‘Oupa’ and ‘Ouma’ Bain;

 He pushed for the building of a very smart town hall.
-Some thought it was way too fancy – and too expensive – and called it ‘Bain’s Folly.’
+Some thought it was way too fancy – and too big – and too expensive – and called it ‘Bain’s Folly.’
 Did Stewart have the tender?
 Was he an early tenderpreneur?
 Was it an inside job? *

-– ta da! – fit for a dorp –
+– ta da! – a palace fit for a dorp –

 Here’s a lovely 3min slide show of the building of Bain’s Folly – completed in 1908 – by Hennie & Sandra Cronje of deoudehuizeyard.com and thanks to Biebie de Vos, Harrismith’s archive and treasures man.
 Thank goodness for all the stuff that Biebie ** has saved and rescued!